matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019/_index.md

 {{< /hint >}}

 {{< hint type=note title="Original Guide" >}}
 This guide was originally posted on the [https://mjcb.io](https://mjcb.io/) website in March 2020.
-This guide has received minor updates to fix minor errors and to improve readability.
+This guide has received updates to fix minor errors and to improve readability.
 {{< /hint >}}

 {{< toc >}}